This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Transform your garden into a golden paradise with marigolds – the ultimate heat-loving champions that bloom all season long.

-- French marigolds with compact, ruffled blooms
+- French marigolds with compact, ruffled blooms perfect for borders

-- African marigolds featuring large, showy flowerheads
+- African marigolds featuring dinner-plate sized flowerheads that command attention

 Zinnias